March 27, 2023

 And as of today, we've modified our name today to Pixeum: The Digital Gallery.
-“Pixeum” stands for a pixel museum and we're here to help people learn and engage through the power of maps, images and stories.
+“Pixeum” stands for a pixel museum and we're here to help people learn through the power of maps, images and stories.
 Our exhibits are interactive and, with a free registration, you can view all exhibits and also be a part of our curating community.

 Thank you for visiting!